Paulyn Ubial

 Department of Health from 2008 to 2016.

 Early life

 Paulyn Jean Buenaflor Rosell was born on June 29, 1962, in Iloilo City.
-Her father, Neon Rossell, was a zoology professor at the University of the Philippines Diliman (UP Diliman), while her mother was Maria Buenaflor.
+Her father, Neon Rosell, was a zoology professor at the University of the Philippines Diliman (UP Diliman), while her mother was Maria Buenaflor.
 For elementary and high school, she attended the University of the Philippines Integrated School in Diliman.
 She then earned her Bachelor of Science degree in zoology from UP Diliman in 1983, and her Doctor of Medicine degree from the University of the East in 1987.
 She completed her internship at the Philippine General Hospital.

 Her family owns a farm in M'lang, Cotabato.
 Her relatives, Rodolfo Buenaflor and Luigi Cuerpo, had served as mayors of the town.

 Career

 Department of Health

 Ubial began her career as a volunteer rural physician in Kidapawan, Cotabato in 1988.
 The following year, she became a medical specialist for the Department of Health (DOH) and was assigned to Cotabato City.
 In 1990, she eventually became the assistant city health officer of Cotabato City.
 She was then assigned to the DOH headquarters in Manila in 1991, where she headed the Polio Eradication Unit.

 She also worked for other programs of the DOH, including the Communicable Disease Control Service and various women's health programs.
 From 2001 to 2005, she was the assistant regional director of the Western Visayas Center for Health Development, and was later promoted to regional director of Davao Center for Health Development, serving from 2006 to 2008.
 In Davao City, she became acquainted with then-mayor Rodrigo Duterte.

 From 2008 to June 2016, she was an Assistant Secretary of the DOH.

 During her stint in Manila, she earned her Master of Public Health degree from UP Manila.